joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 5. They would like to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that their team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring.

-6. Prefer to accomplish this working withing a single collaborative environment.
+6. They prefer to accomplish this working within a single collaborative environment.

 7. They have concerns about performance, and want to make sure they can understand the core approaches they should take to ensure the best performance of the solution recommended.